C++ Vector capacity

 Capacity of the vector is :5

-In this example, vector ch contains character values and capacity function determines the capacity of the vector ch.
+In this instance, the vector ch holds character values, and the capacity method is responsible for indicating the capacity of the vector ch.